toolmantim/rack-digestif/Readme.md

 Why?
 ----

 Sprockets (and the Rails asset pipeline) use MD5 hashes of files to create cache-busting URLs.
-These URLs play nicer with caching proxies, but they have the disadvantage that requests to old assets cause a 404, rather than rendering the latest asset as the query-string method would.
-This can cause big problems during a deployment when a browser requests an asset during a deployment and gets 404 resulting in an unstyled or javascript-less page.
+The new digest URLs play nicer with caching proxies than the old query-string method, but they've one big disadvantage: requests to old assets cause a 404 rather than just serving the (latest) asset.
+The problem becomes particularly noticable during a deployment when a browser requests an asset but the deployment has updated it and they get a 404, resulting in an unstyled or javascript-less page.

 Luckily the fix is easy; Sprockets puts two copies of each compiled asset into the /public/assets directory, one with the digest and one without.
-All that's needed from us is to rewrite incoming requests and remove the digest.
-You can do this in nginx or your HTTP proxy, or you can do it with `Rack::Digestif`.
+All that's needed is to rewrite incoming requests and remove the digest from the path.
+You can do this in nginx, your HTTP proxy, or something like rack-rewrite, or you can simply throw in `Rack::Digestif`.

 Installation
 ------------